 The transaxillary approach allows placement of the implant through the axilla (armpit), with no scars whatsoever on the breast itself.
 Surgical visualization, however, is poor and this approach increases the likely need for surgical revision to correct implant malposition.
 Surgical revisions via transaxillary incision are extremely difficult to perform and often require a secondary incision resulting in surgical scarring of the breast.

 The transumbilical approach is the least frequently used surgical approach.
 The scar is limited to the peri-umbilical region (navel).
 The disadvantage to this approach is that it only allows for the use of saline implants.
 Revisions cannot be performed using this approach, and a secondary incision, with resulting surgical scarring, would be necessary to correct any malposition of the breast implant.
 Nevertheless, for certain patients and experienced surgeons, it is a viable option.

-Implants come in a variety of sizes, styles, and textures.
-Slicone, saline, and cohesive gel implants have an elastomer shell (a type of plastic designed to stretch rather than rupture that will not break down in the naturally occurring heat of the human body).
+Implants come in a variety of sizes and styles.
+Slicone, saline, and gel implants have an elastomer shell (a type of plastic designed to stretch rather than rupture that will not break down in the naturally occurring heat of the human body).
 As their names imply, silicone implants are filled with a liquid silicone gel, while saline implants are filled with saline (salt water).
-Cohesive gel implances are a type of silicone implant designed to retain its cohesiveness even when its shell is ruptured.

 However, rather than worrying about what type of implant, it's better to focus on the aesthetic result you want to achieve.
 Your desired look is more than just a matter of size.
 Size is a simple measure of the volume of your new breasts.
 Your augmentation will enhance the size, shape, proportion, and feel of your breasts.